alifiroozabadi/Devops-Projects/Project1/task2/readme.md

-# Dockerized Flask Application with Ansible iptables Setup
+#  Config iptables with Ansible and Dockerize Flask Application

 ## Overview